grapestone5321/Kaggle-Live-Coding/README.md

 ### 74. Reproducing Research Project (part 4) | Kaggle

+Jun 2, 2018

+language: R

+Join Kaggle Data Scientist Rachael as she works on reproducing the figures and analysis from a research paper.
+In this episode, we finish up the project and share some of the main findings.

+You can read the paper here: https://econjwatch.org/File+download/1037/LachanskiPavSept2017.pdf?mimetype=pdf The paper Github repo is here: https://github.com/shabbychef/bogbt

+This footage has not been edited so you can see the whole process, errors and all. :)

 ### 75. Reproducing Research Project (part 3) | Kaggle

 ### 76. Reproducing Research Project (part 2) | Kaggle